eshinhw/quant-portfolio-visualizer/README.md

 Certainly, more equity factors and financial ratios can be added further like earnings or balance sheet ratios to further sort out companies.

+## Trading Strategy with Email Alert

+How do we determine when to buy stocks?
+The model uses a simple logic to determine market timing.
+Since all the stocks selected above have positive long term trend which means they may continue to go up in the future.
+All we want to do is buy those stocks when they are traded at discount.
+It uses 52 Weeks High as a pivot to calculate 15% drop, 30% drop and 50% drop from the high.
+By applying this rule, it prevents chasing the market moves at new highs but wait for retracement to buy them at better prices.
+The percentage drops can be customized, and whenever current prices falls below those drop prices, it sends email alerts so I don't have to watch the market every time.

 ## Establishing My Own Database Server in Raspberry Pi

 I practice using SQL database to store price and dividend data collected from yahoo finance into remote database server in raspberry pi which runs 24/7.